-The quality of care given to patients receiving medical rehabilitation at Cedars-Sinai is measured with a tool called the Functional Independence Measure (FIM). ™ Using this tool, rehabilitation specialists working with patients can measure their progress from admission through discharge.
-Often the type of patients admitted to the rehabilitation unit has sustained a catastrophic event or debilitating surgery or illness.
+The quality of care given to patients receiving medical rehabilitation at Cedars-Sinai is measured with a tool called the Functional Independence Measure (FIM)™.
+Using this tool, rehabilitation specialists working with patients can measure their progress from admission through discharge.
+Often the type of patients admitted to the rehabilitation unit has sustained a catastrophic event or debilitating surgery or illness resulting in functional deficits.

-The FIM looks at 18 discrete functions of daily life to rate the patient's severity of disability and level of independence.
+The FIM includes18 discrete functions of daily life to rate the patient's severity of disability and level of independence.
 Each functional item is rated on a seven-point scale.
 Scores can range from 18 (totally dependent) to 126 (totally independent).
 Areas rated include the patient's ability to care for him or herself, sphincter control, mobility, communication and social cognition.
-An interdisciplinary team at admission and again at discharge performs assessments to measure attainment of a patient's specific goals.
+An interdisciplinary team at admission and again at discharge performs assessments to measure attainment of a patient's specific function.

-Medical rehabilitation facilities throughout the United States submit the data they collect using FIM to the Uniform Data System for Medical Rehabilitation in Buffalo, NY.
+Medical rehabilitation facilities throughout the United States submit the data they collect using FIM to the Uniform Data System for Medical Rehabilitation in Buffalo, New York.
 National benchmarks for rehabilitation care are created using this data.
-In 2012, 850 organizations participated in the system, providing 433,107 patient records.
-Cedars-Sinai Inpatient Rehabilitation Program provided care to 762 patients in 2012.
+In 2015, 839 organizations participated in the system, providing 460,928 patient records.
+Cedars-Sinai Inpatient Rehabilitation program provided care to 794 patients in 2015.
 The data in the charts below reflects patients discharged between Jan.
 1 and Dec.
-31, 2012.
+31, 2015.

 Profile of Patients Receiving Medical Rehabilitation at Cedars-Sinai

-The first chart below compares the types of patients treated at Cedars-Sinai Medical Center with the types of patients treated at facilities nationally.
+The first chart below compares the types of patients treated at Cedars-Sinai with the types of patients treated at facilities nationally.

 |Medical Rehabilitation Patient Demographics|